jazzband/django-axes/docs/4_configuration.rst

 - ``axes.handlers.dummy.AxesDummyHandler``
   does nothing with attempts and can be used to disable Axes handlers if the user does not wish Axes to execute any logic on login signals.
-  Note that this effectively disables any Axes security features, and is meant to be used on e.g. local development setups and testing deployments where login monitoring is not wanted.
+  Please note that this effectively disables any Axes security features, and is meant to be used on e.g. local development setups and testing deployments where login monitoring is not wanted.